Quantum random access memory with transmon-controlled phonon routing

 \emph{QRAM implementation.}\textemdash Multiple phonon routers can be connected in a tree-like architecture to implement the bucket-brigade QRAM, as illustrated in Fig.~\ref{fig2}(a).
-Each node (dashed rectangle in Fig.~\ref{fig2}(a)) comprises an ancilla qubit and a control qubit coupled to a SAW waveguide.
+Each node (dashed rectangle in Fig.~\ref{fig2}(a)) comprises a control qubit for routing phonons in a SAW waveguide and an ancilla qubit for temporary qubit storage.
+We name the ancilla of the top node as the root qubit.
 Prior to a query (Fig.~\ref{fig2}(a)), the address register holds active qubits (yellow filled circles) that carry quantum information, while the control and ancilla qubits in the QRAM remain idle (empty circles) in their ground states.
 At the bottom of the tree, the routers interface with the data register, which is designed differently depending on whether the data is classical or quantum.

 A complete QRAM query consists of three steps: routing addresses in, reading data, and routing addresses out.
 The process begins by setting $\opa_0$ as the control qubit at the highest level of the QRAM tree.
 Then, sequentially from $k=1$ to $k=n-1$, we route the address qubit $\opa_k$ through the tree, conditioned on the states of $\opa_0,...,\opa_{k-1}$, setting $\opa_k$ as the control qubit for level $k$.
 Once all address qubits are set, a bus qubit is routed in to retrieve the data.
 Finally, we route the address qubits in a time-reversed process, disentangling the address register from the QRAM.